Napxen/TUNER/README.md

-click the green code button and download the zip file to your downloads folder and Unzip
+click the green code button and download the zip file to your downloads folder

+Unzip it

 RIGHT CLICK and run ETCMCtune5 AS ADMINISTRATOR.